paralympics/sdms-user-guide/docs/participants/classification.md

 ## Profile

-The *Profile* tab displays information about the athlete’s medical details.
+The *Profile* tab displays information about the athlete's medical details.
 This tab is organized in sections by sport, with each section having text areas or text fields specific to the classification report compiled by classifiers in each sport.
 In the following table, the general fields are listed first, followed by sport-specific fields.

 | **Field**                                   | **Format**                | **Comments**                                      |
 | ------------------------------------------- | ------------------------- | ------------------------------------------------- |